 - The relationship between Society and the Church.

 CathNews New Zealand and CathNews Pacific was launched in New Zealand in 2011.
 Its editorial headquarters are in Wellington, New Zealand.
-It is a product of Church Resources Ltd, New Zealand, which is governed by an active Board and managed by a General Manager.
+It is a product of Church Resources Ltd, New Zealand, and managed by a General Manager.